The Last Picture Show: Plot

 Upset over the breakup, Duane enlists in the Army and is scheduled to serve in the Korean War after basic training.
 In his absence, Jacy goes for Sonny, who abruptly drops Ruth and dreams of marrying her.
 Duane returns home on leave, driving a new Mercury.
 He fights with Sonny over Jacy, smashing a beer bottle into Sonny's eye, sending him to the hospital.
 During his recovery, he refuses to see Ruth when she visits.

 Jacy and Sonny elope to Oklahoma.
-While driving to their honeymoon, Jacy reveals she left a letter to her parents, telling them of their entire plan.
-Jacy and Sonny are stopped by a state trooper who takes them to the Farrows’.
+While driving to their honeymoon, Jacy reveals that she left a letter to her parents, telling them of their entire plan.
+Jacy and Sonny are stopped by a state trooper who tells them to follow him.
+They meet the Farrows outside a police station.
 Gene angrily berates Sonny and drives Jacy home.
-Sonny rides back with Lois, who reveals Sam was her first true love.
-She suggests Sonny would be much better off with Ruth than with Jacy.
+Sonny rides back with Lois, who reveals that Sam was her first true love.
+She suggests that Sonny would be much better off with Ruth than with Jacy.
 The marriage is annulled and a short time passes.

 On Duane's last night of leave, Sonny makes amends with him and reveals that Jacy has left for college in Dallas.
 They go to the theater on its final night.
 The last picture show is Red River.

 The next morning, when Sonny sees Duane off, Duane asks Sonny to take care of his Mercury after Sonny admits that he and Jacy "never made it to the motel."
 As Sonny opens the pool hall, he hears brakes squealing outside.
-Billy was struck and killed by a truck when he was sweeping the road.
+Billy is struck and killed by a truck while sweeping the road.
 The local townsmen surround Billy's body and coldly blame the dead boy for being stupid and careless.
 Grief-stricken, Sonny yells at them for their behavior and carefully carries Billy's body away, covering his face with his letterman jacket.

 Angry and depressed with his life, Sonny drives to the city limits.
 He slowly changes his mind and returns, parking near Ruth's.
 He shyly asks to come in for a cup of coffee.
 Depressed, she has shuttered herself inside.

 Ruth lets him in, then explodes in hurt and anger.
 She notices that Sonny is completely devastated.
-Demanding he look at her, he does and gently touches her hand.
+Demanding that he look at her, he does and gently touches her hand.
 Ruth's anger melts away and she comforts him.
 Her last words are “Never you mind, honey.
 Never you mind” as the film ends.